SLShinis/Soul_stealer/README.md

 • Verify the installation by executing python --version in CMD.

-• Download Saturn stealer.
+• Download Soul stealer.

 • Extract the zip file.

-• Navigate to the Saturn Stealer folder and double click install.bat file.

-• After it downloads the requirement double click Builder.bat
+• After it downloads the requirement double click Builder.exe

 • Fill in the fields of the builder and press the Build button